nim-lang/Nim/doc/manual.md

 is a generic typeclass composition and `T` is an unconstrained generic type variable.
 This list is in order of specificity with respect to `A` as each subsequent category narrows the set of types that are members of their match set.

-In this trail, the formal parameters of candidates are compared in order (1st parameter, 2nd parameter, etc.) to search for a candidate that has an unrivaled specificity.
+In this trial, the formal parameters of candidates are compared in order (1st parameter, 2nd parameter, etc.) to search for a candidate that has an unrivaled specificity.
 If such a formal parameter is found, the candidate it belongs to is chosen as the resolved symbol.